-Whether you run a big or small business, knowing what is a POS system is essential for making quick sales.
-POS is an abbreviation for point-of-sale, and it is the terminal point of a transaction between a merchant and a customer.
+Whether you run a big or small business, knowing what a POS system is essential for making quick sales.
+POS, an abbreviation for point-of-sale, is the terminal point where a transaction between a merchant and a customer is finalized, often involving POS hardware like credit card readers and receipt printers.

 What is a POS system?